pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 df_data.head()
 ```

-PyMC3 can also keep track of the dimensions (like dates or cities) and coordinates (such as the actual date times or city names) of multi-dimensional data.
-That way, when wrapping your data around the `Data` container when building your model, you can specify the dimension names and coordinates of random variables, instead of specifying the shapes of those random variables as numbers.
+PyMC can also keep track of the dimensions (like dates or cities) and coordinates (such as the actual date times or city names) of multi-dimensional data.
+It offers two wrappers for this: `ConstantData` and `MutableData`.
+Both allow you specify the dimension names and coordinates of random variables, instead of specifying the shapes of those random variables as numbers.
+The difference is whether you intend to change this data after fitting the model, to perform out-of-sample prediciton, for example.
+It's most common to specify data as a `MutableData`, so we will do that here as well.

 More generally, there are two ways to specify new dimensions and their coordinates:
 - Entering the dimensions in the `dims` kwarg of a `pm.Data` variable with a pandas Series or DataFrame.
-The name of the index and columns will be remembered as the dimensions, and PyMC3 will infer that the values of the given columns must be the coordinates.
+The name of the index and columns will be remembered as the dimensions, and PyMC will infer that the values of the given columns must be the coordinates.
 - Using the new `coords` argument to {class}`pymc.Model` to set the coordinates explicitly.

 For more explanation about dimensions, coordinates and their big benefits, we encourage you to take a look at the {ref}`ArviZ documentation <arviz:xarray_for_arviz>`.